ZemenTeshager/ZemenTeshager/README.md

 # Hi, I'm Zemen Teshager Asmamaw 👋

 Welcome to my GitHub profile!
 I'm a **Data Scientist**, **Data Analyst**, and **Software Developer** passionate about transforming complex datasets into actionable insights and building innovative software solutions.
+I am deeply committed to leveraging data and technology to promote sustainability, particularly in the coffee production sector and broader environmental initiatives.

 ---